 *Local Title 1 and all District of Columbia Public Schools (DCPS): Free (Must provide additional information to qualify)

-*(Local School Counties: District of Columbia, Maryland: Anne Arundel, Calvert, Charles, Frederick, Howard, Montgomery, Prince George’s, St. Mary’s, Virginia: Arlington, City of Alexandria, City of Fairfax, City of Falls Church, City of Manassas, City of Manassas Park, Fairfax, Fauquier, Loudon, Prince William, Stafford)
+*(Local School Counties: District of Columbia, Maryland: Anne Arundel, Baltimore City, Calvert, Charles, Frederick, Howard, Montgomery, Prince George’s, St. Mary’s, Virginia: Arlington, City of Alexandria, City of Fairfax, City of Falls Church, City of Manassas, City of Manassas Park, Fairfax, Fauquier, Loudon, Prince William, Stafford)

 Note: One adult chaperone is required for every ten students and receives complimentary Museum admission.
 Valid only on the self-guided Museum admission.
+Applies to K-12 Schools only.

 The Museum requires one chaperone for every ten students.
 The required chaperones MUST be present with the students at all times within the Museum (including during student workshops).
 Unchaperoned or misbehaving students are subject to being escorted out of the Museum and may not be allowed admission in the future.